 Worry Stronghold—protected my right to fear, and the wrong belief that something terrible is going to happen and I won’t be able to control it.

-Fear Stronghold—protected anxious thoughts in the Anxiety Seat.
+Fear Stronghold—protected anxious thoughts on the Anxiety Seat.

 Anxiety Seat—held thoughts of despair, nervousness, dread, etc.

-The worry stronghold would keep me from trusting that God works all things out for my good (Rom.
-8:28, 29).
-I would dwell on the problem and try to solve the problem myself if I could.
-This stronghold protected the fear stronghold which encouraged self-protective behavior and the need to control circumstances.
-If I couldn’t control the details, then I would become anxious, fearing something terrible is going to happen that I won’t be in control of.
-I did not feel safe or accepted.
 The anxious thoughts on the seat of authority in my heart caused me to feel hopeless, despaired, discouraged, and unhappy.
-I transformed this stronghold combination by praying the prayer format to destroy strongholds explained below.
+I transformed this stronghold combination by praying the prayer format to destroy strongholds explained above.
 After writing out the stronghold deliverance prayer, I bound in/put on HOPE and TRUST in God that He wants to give me a hope and a future (Jeremiah 29:11).
 Also, that He will deliver me from all my troubles (Psalms 34:17-19).
-Pray the following prayer focuses over your troubling circumstances: “Trust,” “Joy,” and “Peace”
+Pray the truths in the following prayer focuses found on this website over your troubling circumstances: “Trust Issues,” “Joy Issues,” and “Peace Issues”

 Freedom from Impatience and Strongholds of Injustice and Unfairness